wdlowry/cronwatch/docsrc/source/config.rst

 ===========================
 By default, cronwatch will check if /etc/cronwatch.conf exists, and if it does, use it as the configuration file.
-If this file does not exist, cronwatch will behave essentially as if it were cron (see the defaults below).
+If this file does not exist, cronwatch will behave essentially as if it were cron (see :ref:`defaults`).
 In this scenario, it will handle any output or non-zero exit code as an error and send an e-mail to the user that called cronwatch.

 If a file is specified on the command line with the ``-c`` option, then this file is used as the configuration file.
 If this file doesn't exist, cronwatch